Feynman Categories: Examples

-\subsection{Truncation, stability and the role of $0,1,2$ flag corollas}
+\subsection{Truncation, stability, and the role of $0,1,2$ flag corollas}

-In all of the above pictures, one can truncate by omitting corollas with $0, 1$ or $2$ flags or any unstably labeled corollas for the Feynman categories.
-We call these the truncated versions.
-Truncation is the just pull--back under the natural inclusion of Feynman categories.
+It is often common, for example when considering reduced operads, to truncate by omitting corollas with $0, 1$ or $2$ flags or any other unstably labeled corollas.
+Notice that truncated versions are related to the original via push-forward and pull-back under the natural inclusion of Feynman categories.
+There operations on the respective categories of ops may also be referred to as truncation or restriction.

-There are several versions of this type of truncation.
-If one wishes to have a only a unit, one can omit $0,1$ flag corollas, adjoin a unit in $\CO((2))$\footnote{Recall that $\CO(n-1)=\CO((n))$ in the operad case.
-So that the operadic identity is in $\CO(1)$} and restrict to functors, for which $\CO((2))$ is restricted.
-E.g. a point or $k$ in the augmented case.